Ribocentre-switch/Ribocentre-switch.github.io/docs/SAM-VI.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">SAM-VI is a member of the riboswitch family.
+<font >SAM-VI is a member of the riboswitch family.
 It is predominantly found in Bifidobacterium and exhibits some similarities to the SAM-III (Smk box) riboswitch class, but lacks most of the highly conserved nucleotides of SAM-III class.
 SAM-VI aptamers bind the cofactor S-adenosylmethinine SAM (a key metabolite in sulphur metabolism) and discriminate strongly against S-adenosylhomocysteine SAH.
 The class was discovered by further analysis of Bifido-meK motif RNAs. (from WiKi)<sup></sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">Pathways for sulphate assimilation and biosynthesis of cysteine and methionine.SAM-VI riboswitch (red bar) is involved in multiple gene regulation in the synthetic pathway<sup>[1]</sup>.</font>
+<font >Pathways for sulphate assimilation and biosynthesis of cysteine and methionine.SAM-VI riboswitch (red bar) is involved in multiple gene regulation in the synthetic pathway<sup>[1]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">